 AMOS regularly organizes research action teams to find concrete, specific, and winnable solutions to the problems plaguing families in our community.
 These volunteer, citizen-led issues teams are formed out of the small group house meeting process AMOS organizes every two to three years.
-Our issues grow out of this bottom up, grassroots process of listening and telling our stories.
-Over our 20-year history, AMOS has amassed an impressive track record of finding solutions to otherwise divisive, complex public problems through an intensive, win-win, non-partisan approach to politics.
+Our issues grow out of this bottom-up, grassroots process of listening and telling our stories.
+Over our twenty year history, AMOS has amassed an impressive track record of finding solutions to otherwise divisive, complex public problems through an intensive, win-win, non-partisan approach to politics.

 Brought the first Federally Qualified Health Clinic (FQHC) to Story County in 2014, now providing care to thousands of low-income and underserved residents of Ames and the surrounding area.

-Saved hundreds of Iowans from bankruptcy through the expanded charity care agreements reached with 6 major Central Iowa hospitals.
+Saved hundreds of Iowans from bankruptcy through the expanded charity care agreements reached with six major Central Iowa hospitals.

 Fought for passage of the "Kathleen Brown bill" in the Iowa State Legislature that ensures our state's in-home daycare providers are paid promptly and accurately.

-Created Project IOWA, a workforce intermediary that to date, has trained and placed over 250 formerly impoverished central Iowa residents into career track, living wage jobs with Iowa companies like Vermeer, Bridgestone, Mercy Medical Center and Danfoss in Ames.
+Created Project IOWA, a workforce intermediary that has trained and placed over 300 formerly impoverished central Iowa residents into career track, living wage jobs with Iowa companies like Vermeer, Bridgestone, Mercy Medical Center, and Sauer Danfoss in Ames.

 Increased voter turnout to ensure passage of a local option sales tax for critically needed infrastructure improvements to Des Moines public schools.